1j01/jspaint/README.md

 #### A lot of stuff isn't done yet:

 * Magnification
-* Free-Form Selection
-* A few menu items
+* A couple menu items
 * Shape styles on most of the shape tools
 * [A lot of stuff](TODO.md)